11 Sights in Herne, Germany (with Map and Images)

 Show sight on map

-The Catholic Church of St. Konrad von Parzham, located in the south of the city of Herne, was one of the two churches in the pastoral association Herne-Süd and parish church of the St. Konrad von Parzham parish of Herne.
+The Catholic Church of St. Konrad von Parzham, located in the south of the city of Herne, was one of the two churches in the pastoral association Herne-Süd and the parish church of the St. Konrad von Parzham parish of Herne.
 Today it is the parish church of the St. Dionysius parish of the deanery of Emschertal in the Archdiocese of Paderborn.

 Wikipedia: St. Konrad (Herne-Süd) (DE), Website